 This page is all about love…

 Kristen Porter Presents has been making a difference in the community since 1998.
-We have brought countless couples together (Kristen Porter as a Massachusetts Justice of the Peace has even officiated some of their weddings!).
+We have brought countless couples together (Kristen Porter served as a Massachusetts Justice of the Peace for a decade and officiated many of their weddings!).
 We have donated hundreds of thousands of dollars to local charities and grassroots causes for the LGBTQ and women’s community.
 We have contributed to the adoption of rescue dogs in New England via our monthly Enews column and our annual Dogs, Divas & Drag Show.
-And via The List: Boston’s Queer Agenda have worked to reduce isolation and build community integrating the arts, Internet technology and social change to create cultural activism with a particular eye towards lesbian, gay, bisexual, transgender/non-binary, alternative, women’s, and progressive communities, including our allies.
+And via The List: Boston’s Queer Agenda weekly Events Eblasts and monthly Classifieds and Housing list eblasts have worked to reduce isolation and build community integrating the arts, Internet technology and social change to create cultural activism with a particular eye towards lesbian, gay, bisexual, transgender/non-binary, alternative, women’s, and progressive communities, including our allies.

 Looking for Forever Homes